Xandon/Kinect_Piano/README.md

 Processing library dependencies can be found at: http://www.processing.org/reference/libraries/

-SimpleOpenNI - used for kinect
+SimpleOpenNI - used for kinect.
 Peasycam - used for visual camera movement.
 Minim - used to handle audio files.